 • Help on the pressing day – get a proportionate share based on time given.

-Generally, only use hand-picked apples for juice, but windfalls can be used for cider; the alcohol will overcome harmful bacterias.
+Generally, only use hand-picked apples for juice, but windfalls can be used for cider; the alcohol will overcome any harmful bacteria.

 These methods are offered as suggestions only.
 The individuals picking the fruit need to make sure their activity is safe.